pgunn78/Engineering_4_Notebook/README.md

     print(x)
 ```

+#### comments
+similarly to our trouble with the rounding operation we also had some trouble finding how to square a number eventually solving it by importing the math library

 ## Hello Git
 using the mkdir command in the terminal make a new directory named "Engineering_4_Nothebook
 initiate github using the git init command
 set up a github account using school username and password
 set up email and name in the Raspberry Pi
-open up the README for the Engineering 4 repository and add a breif description
+open up the README for the Engineering 4 repository and add a brief description
 git add the previous python assignments and commit
 add remote server address to Pi
 push to the origin master
 and make a new directory named "Python"
 move the previous assignments to this

+#### Comments
+not to difficult were able to do this relativly quickly but never linked this account to our other account

 ## Git Forks and Clones
 open git hub and click on the fork button in the Class_Accounts repository